paulveillard/cybersecurity/README.md

 > Thanks to all contributors, you're awesome and wouldn't be possible without you!
 Our goal is to build a categorized community-driven collection of very well-known resources.

 ## `What is Cybersecurity?`
+Cybersecurity is the collective process of protecting computer systems, networks, and programs from cyberattacks.
+[CISA](https://www.cisa.gov/news-events/news/what-cybersecurity) defines it as "Cybersecurity is the art of protecting networks, devices, and data from unauthorized access or criminal use and the practice of ensuring confidentiality, integrity, and availability of information."

-[Cybersecurity](https://www.cisco.com/c/en/us/products/security/what-is-cybersecurity.html) is the practice of protecting systems, networks, and programs from digital attacks.
-Digital technologies lie at the heart of nearly every industry today.
+- Digital technologies lie at the heart of nearly every industry today.
 The automation and greater connectedness they afford have revolutionized the world’s economic and cultural institutions — but they’ve also brought risk in the form of cyberattacks.
 Securing applications, data, and digital networks has come to be one of the biggest challenges.

 ![security](https://github.com/paulveillard/cybersecurity/blob/main/img/Cyber-Security-Download-PNG-Image.png)